Prompt

 Warp allows you to configure its default prompt or a custom prompt.
 A terminal prompt is a text that appears in the command line interface, indicating that the terminal is ready to accept commands.

-Warp has a native prompt that is customizable and can show a variety of information including cwd, git, svn, kubernetes, pyenv, date, time, etc.
+Warp has a native prompt that is customizable and can show a variety of information including cwd, git, svn, kubernetes, pyenv, date, time, an so on.
+You can visit Settings > Appearance > Prompt to drag and drop context chips into your Warp prompt until it displays the pieces of information you'd like to include.

 Git and Subversion